informatics-isi-edu/hatrac/docs/REST-API.md

 This logical renaming operation combines two complementary effects:

-1. The old versions are mirrored (copied) under the new object name.
-2. The old versions are adjusted to forward to the new object name.
+1. A new version is created under the new name to hold content of each old version.
+2. Each old version is turned into a "forwarding" record to its correpsonding new version.

-Subsequent data retrieval under either the old or new name will include a `Location` response header providing the new object name.
-Data access will enforce access control based on the ACLs configured on the new name.
+Subsequent data retrieval under either the old or new name will include a `Location` response header providing the new object name and version.
+Data access will enforce access control based on the ACLs configured on the new name and version.

+The content is re-homed to the new version and subject to deletion when that new object version is deleted.
+The old version can be deleted to remove the forwarding rule, but will not affect the content held under the new version.

 A JSON command description is provided as input: